-Times haven’t been the greatest in Oil Country.
+Not too long ago, things weren’t the greatest in Oil Country.
 There was, of course, “The Decade of Darkness” when the Edmonton Oilers went 10 straight years without an NHL playoff berth between 2007 and 2016.
-And now, even though Edmonton boasts an all-time great duo in Connor McDavid and Leon Draisaitl, postseason success continues to allude the Oilers, most recently in a 4-0 First Round loss to the Winnipeg Jets.
-Edmonton has now just one playoff series win in the last 15 years.
+And now, even though Edmonton boasts an all-time great duo in Connor McDavid and Leon Draisaitl, they have just two playoff series win in the last 16 years.

 But for all the heartbreak and disappointment they’ve endured, there’s not a single Edmonton fan that would rather go without Oilers hockey in their city.
 This takes us back 25 years, to May 31, 1996: The day Edmonton saved the Oilers.

 Throughout the 1980s, the Oilers were the hottest ticket in town and Edmonton was the center of the hockey universe.
 With a lineup that included seven future Hall-of-Famers, the Oilers won five Stanley Cups between 1984 and 1990, playing before sellout crowds of more than 17,000 at Northlands Coliseum.